oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6300_series/6301_size/12_mm_id_37_mm_od_12_mm_depth/part/readme.md

-# Hardware Bearing 6300 Series 6301 Size 12 Mm Id 37 Mm Od 12 Mm Depth
+# Hardware Bearing 6300 Series 6301 Size 12 mm Id 37 mm Od 12 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base